-The Passive House Institute U.S. has announced it will no longer grant certification approval for construction projects using SPF insulation, which employ chemical agents with high Global-Warming-Costs (GWP).
-In a recent article BuldingGreen.com, PHIUS’s executive director Katrin Klingenberg explained the decision.
+The Passive House Institute U.S. (PHI) no longer grants certification approval for construction projects using SPF insulation, which employ chemical agents with high Global-Warming-Costs (GWP).
+PHIUS’s executive director Katrin Klingenberg explained the decision:

 “It does not make any sense at all to use them if one of the major overarching goals of energy conservation in buildings is to counteract and decrease global warming and climate change,” Katrin Klingenberg told EBN.
 “There really is no point to go through all the trouble of detailed Passive House design calculations if you use high-GWP spray foam.”